rstudio/rsconnect-jupyter/docs/docs/index.md

 !!! important
-    Be sure to run Jupyter from this virtual environment, not from another installation, or the `rsconnect-python` extension will not be available.
+    Be sure to run Jupyter from this virtual environment, not from another installation, or the `rsconnect-jupyter` extension will not be available.
 To do so, you will need to activate the virtual environment in each new terminal session before you run `jupyter`.